7 Ways to Reduce Carbon Emissions in Logistics in 2024

 How to reduce carbon emissions in logistics

-This will not only contribute to more eco-friendly operations but will also improve efficiency and reduce costs.
-Last but not least, it will help businesses build a positive brand image.
+Logistic companies can implement various strategies and technologies to reduce their carbon footprint in transportation and delivery.
+A holistic strategy will not only contribute to more eco-friendly operations but will also improve efficiency and reduce costs and build a positive brand image.

-Below, you’ll find the 7 most effective ways to achieve this.
+Here are 7 effective ways to achieve this:

 Electric vehicles

-One prominent approach is the integration of electric vehicles (EVs) into delivery fleets.
-Most EVs produce zero or close to zero CO2 emissions.
+One prominent approach is the integration of electric vehicles (EVs) into road transport fleet as most EVs produce zero or close to zero CO2 emissions.

 Delivery drones and robots